Learning Informative Attention Weights for Person Re-Identification: Experiments

 \subsection{Datasets and Evaluation Metrics}

-In this section, we evaluate our proposed DCS-FB and DCS-DNAS methods on three public person Re-ID datasets, which are Market-1501 \cite{market}, DukeMTMC-reID \cite{duke}, and MSMT17 \cite{msmt}.
-Market-1501 \cite{market} consists of $32,668$ annotated person images of $1,501$ identities, in which $12,936$ images of $751$ identities are used for training and $19,732$ images of $750$ identities are used for testing.
-All images are shot from 6 different cameras.
-DukeMTMC-reID \cite{duke} was originally proposed for video-based Re-ID.
-It has $16,522$ training images of $702$ identities.
-The other $2,228$ query images of $702$ identities and $17,661$ gallery images are in the test set.
-MSMT17 \cite{msmt} is the largest and the most challenging public person re-ID dataset, which includes $126,441$ person images of $4,101$ identities detected by Faster R-CNN \cite{ren2015faster}.
-The training set has $32,621$ person images of $1,041$ identities, and the test set has $93,820$ images of the other $3,060$ identities.
-CUHK03 \cite{cuhk03} consists of $13,164$ person images of $1,467$ identities, of which images of $767$ identities are in the training set and the remaining $700$ identities are in the test set.

-Standard Re-ID metrics Rank-1 accuracy (R1) and the mean Average Precision (mAP) are used to evaluate the performance of DCS and baseline models.
-Note that for the fairness of comparison, re-ranking \cite{zhong2017re-ranking} and multi-query fusion \cite{zheng2015scalable} were not used.
+We evaluate the RIB models on four public person Re-ID datasets, which are Market-1501 \cite{market}, DukeMTMC \cite{duke}, MSMT17 \cite{msmt}, and CUHK03 \cite{cuhk03}.
+Standard Re-ID metrics Rank-1 accuracy and the mean Average Precision (mAP) are used.
+Re-ranking \cite{zhong2017re-ranking} and multi-query fusion \cite{market} are not used for the fairness of comparison.
+Statistics of the evaluation datasets are presented in Section~\ref{sec:dataset_sup} of the supplementary.